CANDELbio/mantis-viewer/README.md

 Mantis Viewer is build using Electron, Typescript, React, MobX, and PIXI.js.

+## Cite Us

+Please cite Mantis Viewer using the following citation:

+Robert Schiemann, Lacey Kitch, Pier Federico Gherardini, Robin Kageyama, & Mike Travers.
+Mantis Viewer.
+Zenodo. http://doi.org/10.5281/zenodo.4009579

+You may also cite the specific version of Mantis that you used instead if you wish.
+You can get citations for specific versions on the [Mantis Viewer Zenodo Page](https://zenodo.org/record/4009580#.X01fytNKh-W)

 ## License

 Mantis Viewer is distributed under a GPLv3 license.